Thornton COVID-19 Information & Resources

 Thornton Operational Changes

-Firefighters may be seen in public responding to emergency calls for service wearing additional protective equipment.
-This include protective gowns or white protective coveralls, goggles, masks and gloves.
+- Firefighters may be seen in public responding to emergency calls for service wearing additional protective equipment.
+This include protective reusable cloth dickies overalls or green reusable protective coveralls, goggles, respirators and gloves.
 These are recommended for the protection of our firefighters and the citizens we serve.
 Don't be alarmed if you see firefighters in additional protective equipment we are simply following CDC recommendations.

 For questions call the